Configuration

 INFO

-Wolverine 3.0 is tested with both the built in ServiceProvider and Lamar.
-It's theoretically possible to use other IoC containers now as long as they conform to the .NET conforming container, but this isn't tested by the Wolverine team.
+Wolverine uses the built in .NET ServiceProvider as its IoC container and does not replace it.
+It's theoretically possible to use other IoC containers as long as they conform to the .NET conforming container, but this isn't tested by the Wolverine team.

 Wolverine is configured with the IHostBuilder.UseWolverine() or HostApplicationBuilder extension methods, with the actual configuration living on a single WolverineOptions object.
 The WolverineOptions is the configuration model for your Wolverine application, and as such it can be used to configure directives about: